Sarah Silverman Stands Up For ‘Brother’ Louis CK, Says He Deserves Another Chance

 “I believe in my heart of heart of hearts he never copped a feel.
 The sketch, the whole Leeann Tweeden sketch, is online.
 You can see it for yourself.
 It’s not funny, but it’s innocuous.
 He may have touched some sideboob by accident, or a tush by accident, but I’m telling you, [Franken’s wife] Franni is his best friend and constant companion, and he has eyes for no one else.”

-It remains to be seen if people who like Silverman agree with her views about giving Louis CK, Aziz Ansari and Al Franken another chance, but with I Love You, America, we are definitely seeing a different Sarah Silverman from the one we thought we knew.
+It remains to be seen if people like Silverman agree with her views about giving Louis CK, Aziz Ansari and Al Franken another chance, but with I Love You, America, we are definitely seeing a different Sarah Silverman from the one we thought we knew.